microsoft/AzureTRE/docs/quickstart.md

 ### Bootstrap of backend state

-As a principal we want all our resources defined in Terraform, including the storage account using by Terraform to hold backend state.
+As a principle we want all our resources defined in Terraform, including the storage account used by Terraform to hold backend state.
 This results in a chicken and egg problem.

 To solve this a bootstrap script is used which creates the initial storage account and resource group using the Azure CLI.
 Then Terraform is initialized using this storage account as a backend, and the storage account imported into state